 WiFi: Free WiFi is available in shared social spaces.

 Dogs: Pets are not permitted at YHA Cambridge.
-Assistance dogs are welcome.
+Assistance dogs are welcome - please notify us at the time of booking.

 (PDF download - 55.41 KB)